Tristan-Day/TNET-CORE-Firmware/README.md

-# TNET - HCI - CORE
+# TNET - HCI CORE

-C++ firmware designed to interface hardware devices over Bluetooth Low Energy (BLE).
+HCI CORE, is a custom hardware project built from the ESP32 MCU.
+Designed to expose various sensors and HCI devices over Bluetooth Low Energy (BLE), this firmware aims to maximise power efficiency using programming techniques and RTOS constructs.

-The firmware demonstrates the use of standard C++ programming conventions, object-oriented design and RTOS constructs to provide efficient and maintainable code.
+## Bluetooth Low Energy

 BLE Services follow SIG-assigned numbers, maximising compatibility with other applications, including Strava.